-- 2.1 The Health and Social Care Act 2001 gives local authorities with social services new additional powers to scrutinise National Health Service (NHS) health services.
+- 2.1 The Health and Social Care Act 2001 gave local authorities with social services new additional powers to scrutinise National Health Service (NHS) health services.
 The legislation is clear that the scrutiny power is only exercisable by overview and scrutiny committees.
-In Derby, this responsibility rests with the Social Care and Health Overview and Scrutiny Commission.
-The new powers enable the Commission to review and scrutinise any matter relating to the planning, provision and operation of health services within the city.
+The responsibility for health scrutiny has been given Social Care and Health Commission.
+The legal powers enable the Commission to review and scrutinise any matter relating to the planning, provision and operation of health services within the city.
 In essence, the Commission can scrutinise organisations and services to see how they might be improved to address local needs. - 2.2 The Council's Overview and Scrutiny Commissions have two ways of conducting scrutiny.
 Firstly the Commissions can request reports to their scheduled business meetings on topics that fall within their terms of reference.
 This method is often used to scrutinise key decisions that have been, or will be, made by Council Cabinet.
 The second method involves the Commissions carrying out in-depth reviews of topics that Commission members consider to be significant and important to the Council and the people of Derby.
 The Commissions can each carry out up to two of these 'topic' reviews in any one year.
-The legislation does not require the Commission to obtain Council Cabinet's approval of health scrutiny reports, but the current practice is to do this. - 2.3 During the past year, the Social Care and Health Commission has considered numerous health related items at its scheduled business meetings.
+The legislation does not require the Commission to obtain Council Cabinet's approval of health scrutiny reports. - 2.3 During the past year, the Social Care and Health Commission considered numerous health related items at its scheduled business meetings.
 The Commission has also conducted two major topic reviews.
 One of these reviews looked at ways of reducing health inequalities and the other considered hospital car parking charges.
 As part of the review process the Council's Advisory Committees were consulted on both these reviews.